 To access your results page from the Search Engine Optimiser dashboard simply click on the results tab at the top of the window.

-Your results are broken down into five different sections, which you can learn more about by clicking on the options below.
+Your results are broken down into five different sections, which you can learn more about below.

 This is the overall score showing how well your site is optimised, shown as a percentage score.
 A website with a score of 100% is perfectly optimised.
 You can even track your website’s score performance across a set time frame so that you can see how the changes you make to your website affect your score.